eegsynth/eegsynth/module/playbackcontrol/README.md

-# Control Playback Module
+# Playbackcontrol module

-The purpose of this module is to play control values from an EDF or WAV file to Redis.
+This module plays (relatively slowly changing) control values from an EDF or WAV file and plays them back in real-time to Redis.